triptease/docs/structured-data.md

 *If you are already using another form of identification (apiKeys, propertyCodes etc) then you can safely skip this step*

 This is the simplest and most important meta data you can add through out your marketing website and booking engine.
-Ideally you want this on every page.
+Ideally you want this on every page that represents a single hotel.
 Doing this will automatically allow your hotel to appear on Google search pages and Google Maps.
 Just putting the hotel name and @type on each page will help Triptease identify your hotel automatically

 #### JSON-LD Example